The Board Game Design Course

 Here is where a pledge manager can come in handy.
 Instead of charging shipping during the campaign, you instead import all your backer info to your pledge manager and collect the payment and address for shipping afterwards in your pledge manager.

-Depending on the pledge manager you use, this can be free for you or there may be a small fee.
-Either way, it is less than you would be charged on Kickstarter.
+Depending on the pledge manager you use, this can be the same or less than backers would be charged on Kickstarter.

 Just make sure you include a fairly accurate estimated shipping cost on your Kickstarter page.
 Otherwise, people might get sticker shock when they see the shipping cost for the first time (or a drastically increased amount) in your pledge manager.
 Nobody likes that kind of surprise!